Cameliuu/tic-tac-toe-bot/README.md

 To use this bot after adding it to your server, you need to:

--Use "k!ttt" and mention the person you want to invite to a game(**THE PERSON MUST BE ONLINE AT THE MOMENT OF USING THE COMMAND**).
+-Use "k!ttt" and mention the person you want to invite to a game

+:exclamation:**THE PERSON MUST BE ONLINE AT THE MOMENT OF USING THE COMMAND**

 -The person invinted has the option to either accept or decline the game.